Nasko Milev

-Nasko Milev (Наско Милев; born 18 July 1996) is a Bulgarian professional footballer who plays as a forward for Krumovgrad.
+Nasko Milev (Наско Милев; born 18 July 1996) is a Bulgarian professional footballer who plays as a forward.

 Career

 Early career

 Milev played for the youth teams of Spartak Plovdiv and CE Premià before joining Botev Plovdiv.

 Botev Plovdiv

 2013–14 season

 Milev participated in 25 games for Botev Plovdiv U19 team and scored 13 goals.
 On 12 October 2013 Nasko made a debut in the first squad during the 3–0 win over PFC Neftochimic Burgas for the Bulgarian Cup.

 2014–15 season

 Milev was promoted to Botev Plovdiv U21 team.
 Soon after that, on 6 September 2014, he signed his first professional contract with Botev Plovdiv.
 Milev played his first official game for the first team this season on 23 September 2014.
 He came on as a substitute during the 0–4 away win against Lokomotiv Mezdra in the first round of the Bulgarian Cup tournament.
 Ten days later Milev came on as a substitute again.
 This time he was involved in A Grupa game but even his appearances was unable to prevent the 0–1 loss from CSKA Sofia.
 On 2 March Nasko Milev came again as a substitute during the final minutes of the 3–0 home win over PFC Marek Dupnitsa.
 On 16 May Milev was involved in the 3–2 win over CSKA Sofia.
 He replaced Lazar Marin and played for a few minutes at the end of game.
 A week later, on 23 May, Nasko Milev replaced Filip Filipov in the 90th minute of the 1–2 away defeat from Beroe Stara Zagora.
 On 30 June 2015, Milev won the Bulgarian U19 cup with Botev Plovdiv.